zenml-io/zenml/examples/wandb_tracking/README.md

 Note that despite `wandb `being used in different steps within a pipeline, ZenML handles initializing `wandb` and ensures the experiment name is the same as the pipeline name, and the experiment run is the same name as the pipeline run name.
-This estabilishes a lineage between pipelines in ZenML and experiments in wandb.
+This establishes a lineage between pipelines in ZenML and experiments in `wandb`.

 ## Run it locally